 If you are a computer science or engineering professional looking to advance your career (perhaps by making a move to upper-level management), consider earning a Master of Science in Computer Science.
 After graduation, you will rank among the best-paid graduate degree-holders in the US.

-According to PayScale, workers with a master's in computer science earn an average annual salary of $101,000.
-For comparison's sake, the median annual household income in the US is $56,516.
+According to PayScale, professionals with a master’s in computer science earn an average annual salary of $109,000.
+For comparison’s sake, the 2021 median annual household income in the US was $70,784.

-So, how much will you earn with a master's in computer science?
-This article answers that question and others, including:
+So, how much will you earn with a master’s in computer science?
+This article explores that question and others, including:

-While there is no perfect time to earn a master's in computer science, most people find it advantageous to work for a few years after earning their bachelor's before returning to school for a graduate degree.
-Many master's programs require—or at least strongly prefer—candidates to have some professional experience to complement their natural smarts and book learning.
+While there is no perfect time to earn a master’s in computer science, most people find it advantageous to work for a few years after earning their bachelor’s before pursuing a graduate degree.
+Many master’s programs require—or at least strongly prefer—candidates with some professional experience to complement their natural smarts and book learning.

-A full-time student can complete a computer science master's in approximately two years; a part-timer typically takes three to four years.
-While pursuing your MS in computer science, you'll learn about:
+A full-time student can complete a computer science master’s in approximately two years.
+Part-timers typically take three to four years.
+While pursuing your MS in computer science, you’ll learn about:

 Technically speaking, you don’t need an undergraduate degree in computer science, mathematics, or engineering to gain admission to a computer science master’s program.
 The Catch 22 is that you’ll have a tougher time landing a post-bachelor’s computer science job with a major in, say, art history.
 And, without a computer-science-related undergraduate major or significant work experience in computers, your odds of gaining admission to a comp sci master’s program diminish considerably.